nccgroup/xendbg/README.md

   attach <domid/name>
     Attach to a domain.
   detach: Detach from the current domain.
-  pause: Pause the current domain
+  pause: Pause the current domain.
-  unpause: Unpause the current domain
+  unpause: Unpause the current domain.

 help: Print this list.